jrmeier/fast-trade/README.md

 ## CLI

-You can also use the package from the cli.
+You can also use the package from the command line.

 ```ft help```